 Check for updated fees here.

-As stated previously, the SAT on its own is not a recognised option for university acceptance
+As stated previously, the SAT on its own is not a recognised option for university acceptance.

 You must first find out the entrance requirements of the institution/s of your choice before you pursue any of these options for that purpose.

-More Pages Related to SAT Homeschool Matric
+More Pages Related to the SAT Test in SA

 High School Homeschool South African Options